Yohannfra/cron-kuma-pusher/README.md

    - `jobs`: Array of job definitions.
 Each job requires:
      - `name`: A descriptive name for the job.
      - `expression`: Cron schedule expression.
+     - `workDir`: The directory in which to execute the command.
      - `command`: The shell command to execute.
      - `pushToken`: Your Kuma push token for this specific job.